Introduction

 Participant background

 A summary of the participants’ characteristics can be found in Table 3.
 At the time of orchidectomy, participants were 31.0 years old (18.1 - 70.1) and had been administered GAHT for 1.8 years (0.4 - 7.0).
-Most participants were treated with oral estrogen (72.6%) rather than transdermal estrogen (27.4%), and all participants received the anti-androgen CPA.
+All participants had reached adulthood at the time of SRS (Tanner stage G5).
+Most were treated with oral estrogen (72.6%) rather than transdermal estrogen (27.4%), and all participants received the anti-androgen CPA.
+None of the participants had received prior treatment with puberty blockers.
 Serum hormone levels of the enrolled participants were recorded during the last pre-operative visit, 92 days (1 - 764) before SRS.

 Participant characteristics.